vtereshkov/xdpw/README.md

 # XD Pascal Compiler for Windows

+_Dedicated to my father Mikhail Tereshkov, who instilled in me a taste for engineering_

 ## Summary
 XD Pascal is a small educational self-hosting compiler for a Pascal language dialect.
 Any comments, suggestions, or bug reports are appreciated.
 Feel free to contact the author on GitHub or by e-mail VTereshkov@mail.ru.
 Enjoy.